 AS THE REST OF THE WORLD HEADS TO FRANCE TO PLAY CLUB RUGBY, LOUIS PICAMOLES HAS STRUCK OUT IN THE OPPOSITE DIRECTION TO ENGLAND AND TO NORTHAMPTON.
-AND THE BIG CHEESE IS SETTLING IN VERY NICELY, THANK YOU.
+AND LE GRAND FROMAGE IS SETTLING IN VERY NICELY, THANK YOU.

 It’s said the French invented the word ‘formidable’ because they were short of a sufficient adjective to describe Louis Picamoles.
 And you can understand why, given that standing next to him feels as though you’ve been surprised by a small, solar eclipse.
 Certainly he casts a wide shadow and bows to absolutely no one except, that is, his wife.